 FLEx is free for all student participants.
-The Undergraduate Student Government Association (USGA) pays for the experience so there is no cost for students.
-If a student is selected to participate in the program, accepts, and does not attend, their student account will be billed $250 for the full cost of one participant.
+The Undergraduate Student Government Association (USGA) and a member of the University’s Board of Governors pays for the experience so there is no cost for students.
+If a student is selected to participate in the experience, accepts, and does not attend, their student account will be billed $250 for the full cost of one participant.

-Yes, all meals are included for the duration of the FLEx program.
-If you have dietary restrictions, please specify on the application to ensure the food service provider is prepared to accommodate your needs.
-Contact our office with any questions or concerns email@example.com.
+Yes, all meals are included for the duration of FLEx.
+If you have any dietary restrictions, please specify on the application to ensure the food service provider is prepared to accommodate your needs.
+Contact us directly with any questions or concerns to firstname.lastname@example.org.

 FLEx occurs before Opening Day and Welcome Week, so students will not miss out on any of the on campus activities.

-FLEx occurs parallel to pre-season training for many fall athletic teams and Marching Band.
-If you are involved in either of these groups, or another pre-Opening Day program, we encourage you to check with your coaches or directors BEFORE applying to confirm scheduling conflicts August 20-22.
+FLEx occurs parallel to pre-season training for many fall athletic teams, Marching Band training, DREAM Orientation, ROTC, as well as training for many on campus jobs.
+If you are involved in any of the listed experiences, or another pre-Charge In experience, we encourage you to check with your coaches or directors BEFORE applying to confirm scheduling conflicts.

 All participants will be required to complete a standard waiver of liability for participation in FLEx.
 Students under the age of 18 will also need the signature of a parent/guardian presented at check in.